BitcoinDesign/Guide/guide/payments/receive.md

 -->

 For someone to receive bitcoin, the sender needs to know the recipient’s address.
 The receiver generates an address in their Bitcoin application and shares it with the sender as text, [QR Code]({{ '/guide/foundations/wallet-interoperability/#qr-codes' | relative_url }}), or a [payment link]({{ '/guide/foundations/wallet-interoperability/#payment-links' | relative_url }}).
 You can think of an address just as you would an invoice.
 A new address should be generated for every payment, as they should only be used once.
-This prevents the current sender from learning about previously received funds.
+This prevents the sender from learning about previously received funds.

 There is other contextual information about payments that can be useful to keep or to communicate, like the names of the transacting parties or the purpose of the transaction.
 As the blockchain only stores the amount and addresses involved in a transaction, any additional information has to be stored in your application, or encoded in payment links when they need to be shared.